 Rutgers President McCormick was inspired by the festive nature of Maryland Day when he founded Rutgers Day in 2009.
-But, he built it around a pre-existing annual tradition that has been celebrated on George H. Cook Campus for what will be 100 years: Ag Field Day.
+But, he built it around a pre-existing annual tradition that has been celebrated on George H. Cook Campus for about a century: Ag Field Day.
 The history of Ag Field day began as a showcase of scientific and agricultural methods, later welcoming NJ Folk Festival as an accidental neighbor in 1975.
 In the spirit of convergence, all three events are celebrated simultaneously on the last Saturday of April every year.

-Roughly 800 people attended the first Field Day before it was granted its “Ag” title.
-Compare this to the record 103,000 that attended Rutgers Day 2017 across Rutgers New Brunswick, Newark and Camden campuses.
-Still, Field Day was considered a massive success for its time.
-In 1917 Rutgers and NJAES made Field Day an official university-wide event and expanded on its itinerary to include lectures, demonstrations, and tours.
+In August 1906, the first Field Day (the original name for Ag Field Day) was held at the College Farm with roughly 800 people in attendance.
+Compare this to the record 103,000 that attended Rutgers Day 2017 across the New Brunswick, Newark and Camden campuses.
+Still, Field Day was considered a great success for its time.

-In 1918, the very year after its inception, however, the stress of wartime forced Rutgers to cancel Field Day.
-A tractor demonstration was staged to replace the event.
+In 1918, however, the stress of wartime forced Rutgers to cancel Field Day.
+A tractor demonstration was staged in its place.

-Field Day resumed in 1919.
-Tractor demonstrations became a staple of the original Ag Field Day attractions, intended to emphasize farm safety.
+When Field Day resumed in 1919, tractor demonstrations became a staple of the event in an effort to emphasize farm safety.
 “Tractor rollovers are an issue on a farm,” said Robson.
 The Department of Agricultural Engineering demonstrated tractor rollovers using one with a tripod, one wheel in the front and two in the back.
 The tractor also had an arm that stuck out 45 degrees from the tractor with a wheel on the end.
 Engineers would put the tractor on an incline until it flipped over.
 The additional arm would help the tractor right itself.
 The department displayed many other examples of antique farm equipment as part of their exhibit.
-Tractor demonstrations were halted in the 1980s out of a fear for patron safety, the reason why patrons don’t see these demonstrations today.
+Tractor demonstrations were halted in the 1980s out of a fear for patron safety, the reason why attendees don’t see tractor demonstrations today.

-Tractor demonstrations were still a main attraction at Ag Field Day in 1960, as it marked “45 Years of Progress”.
-Other mainstay attractions in 1960 were horticulture shows, educational films, lectures and guided tours.
+Tractor demonstrations were still a main attraction at Ag Field Day in 1960, as shown in an archival copy of the program, which marked “45 Years of Progress.”
+(See Editor’s Note below.)* Other mainstay attractions in 1960 were horticulture shows, educational films, lectures and guided tours.
 A chicken barbecue was only $1.50.

-Ag Field Day attendance swelled after 1975 when undergraduate director of American Studies, Angus Gillespie, founded the first annual NJ Folk Festival on the same day as Ag Field Day.
+Ag Field Day attendance swelled after 1975 when undergraduate director of American Studies, Angus Gillespie, founded the first annual New Jersey Folk Festival on the same day as Ag Field Day.
 The festival attracted more than 10,000 people to the Great Lawn of the Eagleton Institute of Politics on the Douglass Campus.
-Ag Field Day and the NJ Folk Festival became accidental neighbors and were a “happy coincidence,” Gillespie says, because when he started the NJ Folk Festival he didn’t know it coincided with Ag Field Day.
+Ag Field Day and the NJ Folk Festival became accidental neighbors and were a “happy coincidence,” Gillespie says, because when he started the festival he didn’t know it coincided with Ag Field Day.